-1. Determination of band gap of a semiconductor.

-2. Determination of Hall co-efficient of a semiconductor and measurement of Magneto resistance of a given semiconductor carry out at least one experiment beyond the syllabus/one experiment as Innovative experiment.
+- 1. Determination of band gap of a semiconductor. - 2.
+Determination of Hall co-efficient of a semiconductor and measurement of Magneto resistance of a given semiconductor - In addition to regular 7 experiments it is recommended that each student should carry out at least one experiment beyond the syllabus/one experiment as Innovative experiment.